naninovel/docs/docs/api/index.md

 Name | Type | Description
 --- | --- | ---
 <span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">Expression</span> | String | Set expression.
 Supported operators: =,+,-,*.
 All operators except assignment requires both operands to be numbers.
-You can use existing variable names as rhs (right hand side operand); to distinguish a plain text value from a variable name, wrap the value in quotes (").
+You can use existing variable names as rhs (right hand side operand); to distinguish a plain text value from a variable name, wrap the value in single quotes (').
 wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
 Derived actions could (or could not) use this parameter. if | String | A `Naninovel.Actions.ConditionalFlow` expression, controlling whether this action should execute.
 See `@if` action for the expression syntax reference.